vijayraavi/elasticsearch/API-Implementation.md

 	{"OrderID":2,"ProductID":4,"Quantity":2,"OrderValue":10.00}
 	```

 	In this example, the Cache-Control header specifies that the data returned should be expired after 600 seconds, and is only suitable for a single client and must not be stored in a shared cache used by other clients (it is _private_).
-The Cache-Control header could specify _public_ rather than _private_ in which case the data can be stored in a shared cache, or it could specify no-cache in which case the data should not be cached.
+The Cache-Control header could specify _public_ rather than _private_ in which case the data can be stored in a shared cache, or it could specify _no-store_ in which case the data must not be cached by the client.
 The following code example shows how to construct a Cache-Control header in a response message:

 	```C#
 	public class OrdersController : ApiController